 MUGC 4890/5890 — The Music of Frank Zappa: Home

 Welcome to The Music of Frank Zappa website.
-Please select a destination from the contents list on the right.
+Please select a destination from the contents list on the left.

 Students interested in this course should be aware of the fact that it is challenging and will require a lot of time and effort.
 Don't be deceived by the course title: this is not a blow-off course.
 If you are looking for an easy course to take based on the information found on RateMyProfessors.com or similar sites, you would be well advised to consider other options.